sainioan/DatabaseApplication2020/README.md

 ## Features
 * Users login, logout
 * Users can search for current bestsellers books
-* Users can enter the books they own and write comments on the books they own/have read
+* Users can enter the books they have writem write comments on them and rate them from scale 1-5.
-* Users can enter the books they wish to read
+* Users can enter the books they wish to read to their personal reading list
+* Users can enter the books they are currently reading.
+* Users can view data about how many books various app users have read.